Singularity is Now Apptainer: Containers for HPC With Full Software Supply Chain Security

 The Keyword Here is Cross-Pollination

-For decades, there has been no sharing of technology between enterprise and HPC, but containers changes that completely!
+For decades, there has been no sharing of technology between enterprise and HPC, but containers change that completely!
 High Performance Computing use cases can now leverage containers directly on traditional HPC resources in a way that emphasizes the benefits of containers with the performance characteristics necessary for HPC.

 "Containers changed the landscape in enterprise, cloud, and hyperscale but generally were not compatible with the traditional architecture of HPC.
 Researchers and scientists however learned of the immense value that containers can enable in their science, and I created Singularity to help drive science.
 Recently, I moved Singularity to the Linux Foundation to ensure that will always remain freely available to the community and renamed it to Apptainer."